pdxparrot/assets/SETUP.md

 # Viewer

 * Create a new Player / GameViewer script that overrides one of the Game Viewers that implements the IPlayerViewer interface
+  * Set the CinemachineVirtualCamera settings as necessary
+    * The Body is probably the most useful setting to adjust
+      * 3rd Person Follow is good for follow cameras (Transposer is a lesser version of this)
+      * Framing Transposer is good for keeping multiple objects in a fixed view
+  * If necessary, add a CinemachineTargetGroup to a subobject for group targeting (ggj2020)
 * Create an empty Prefab and add the project Viewer script to it
   * Layer: Viewer
   * Configure any additional settings as required